Back to: Australia's welfare snapshots

 enrolled: Describes a person’s status who is registered for a course of study at an educational institution.

-equivalised household income (disposable or gross): Adjustment made to total household income to facilitate comparison of income levels between households of differing size and composition.
+equivalised household income (disposable or gross): Adjustment made to the total household income to facilitate comparison of income levels between households of differing size and composition.
 An indicator of the economic resources available to a standardised household.
 For a lone-person household, equal to income received.
 For a household comprising more than one person, an indicator of the household income that a lone-person household would require to enjoy the same level of economic wellbeing as the household in question.
 Can be measured as gross (total) income, net (after tax) income, or disposable income (after taxes and other essential costs are deducted from total income).

 esports betting: Wagering on esports, which are professional video game competitions.

 estimated resident population (ERP): Official Australian Bureau of Statistics estimate of the Australian population.
-Derived from the 5-yearly Census counts and updated quarterly between Censuses, based on births, deaths and net migration.
+Derived from the 5-yearly Census counts and updated quarterly between Censuses, based on births, deaths, and net migration.
 Based on a person’s usual residence.
 Rates are calculated per 1,000 or 100,000 mid-year (30 June) ERP.

 Family Tax Benefit: Income-tested government benefits to assist with the everyday costs of raising children.
 See also Family Tax Benefit Part A and Family Tax Benefit Part B.